The Illusion of Independent Radio: History

 The first issue included tracks of Rostov underground rock bands Minstrel Theatre, There!
 No Nothing, ELEN, 12 Volt, Zazerkalye, Helicopter Blues Band, Novosibirsk band Classification D, Peter Svyatoslav Zaderiy, and interviews with Mike Naumenko, Sergei Firsov, and Yuri Naumov.
-BBC correspondent Oleg Nesterov and Yakov Kachur conducted a dialogue on the topic of musicians' emigration.
+BBCCorrespondent Oleg Nesterov and Yakov Kachur conducted a dialogue on the topic of musicians' emigration.

 The second issue published a rare interview of Yegor Letov, given to a correspondent of Hurray Boom-Boom!.

 Programs were developed by Galina Pilipenko, Valery Posidelov, and Andrei Baryshnikov.
 Baryshnikov was the voice of program under the pseudonym Andrei Wind, director of Valery Posidelov's rock band Day and Evening.

 The author of the logo of the project was artist Fima Musailov (Efimius Musaymelidi).

 Journalist Katerina Gordeeva wrote in 1995: "Hooray Boom Boom has another interesting quality: each issue has a sound supplement.
 Over the ten years of its existence, Hooray Boom Boom amassed a collection of rare recordings, including albums of 35 Ukrainian bands.
 Some English friends sent records by London bands.

 A total of four issues were created.